-14. AGREEMENT WITH COMMUNITY CARE
+14. AGREEMENT WITH COMMUNITYCARE

 Effective March 1, 2009, Central Health entered into an agreement with CommUnityCare to manage and operate health clinics primarily for the benefit of Central Health's constituents.
 The agreement term was for two years with automatic renewal for every subsequent two year terms unless sooner terminated in writing.
-Under the agreement, Central Health has the authority to approve a budget for CommUnityCare.
 Central Health continues to provide advances in the form of payment of certain employee benefits or jointly used assets and services.
 Central Health has moved the responsibility for payment of patient care for the MAP and Sliding Fee Scale patient populations to the CCC.
 CommUnityCare has a contract with the CCC to provide care at agreed upon rates.
-These payments for patient care are presented as revenue received from CCC on the statements of activities.
+These payments for patient care are presented as revenue received from CCC on the statements of revenues, expenses, and changes in net position.

-Central Health and CommUnityCare also operate under a space allocation agreement for a certain facility where CommUnityCare agrees to be solely responsible for the day-to-day operations of clinic space and other healthcare related activities with financial support from Central Health.
+Central Health and CommUnityCare also operate under a space allocation agreement for certain facilities where CommUnityCare agrees to be solely responsible for the day-to-day operations of clinic space and other healthcare related activities with financial support from Central Health.